What Is The Golden Rule?

-Every farmer knows that even the most fertile farmland will remain barren unless it's sown with good seed.
+Every farmer knows that even the most fertile farmland will remain barren unless good seed is sown.
 It's the same with human relationships.
 The thing to remember is that not every seed sprouts and produces fruit.
-You have to keep sowing good seed, because you never know which seed will sprout.
-Not everyone will appreciate your kindness and good deeds.
+Because you never know which seed will sprout, you have to keep sowing good seed.

 "If you are nice to another person, then they will probably be nice back to you.
 And so then you and he will be friends," says Daniel, 7.

-Yes, you might even reap a friend from the Golden Rule.
-Maybe that's why it's called the Golden Rule.
+Yes, you might even reap friends from the Golden Rule.
 There are few things in life more valuable than good friends.

-"Don't tease or make fun of somebody if you wouldn't want them to tease you," says Marci, 10.
+"Don't tease or make fun of somebody, if you wouldn't want them to tease you," says Marci, 10.
 "Put yourself in the other person's shoes before you say or do something mean.
-Think of the consequences.
-What goes around comes around."
+Think of the consequences."

-What's going around most of the time is selfishness.
 If we consistently live and act as though the entire universe revolves around us, we're going to reap a barren life.
-We'll never be able to put ourselves in anyone else's shoes because we're so busy tripping over our own selfishness.
+Because we're so busy tripping over our own selfishness, we'll never be able to put ourselves in anyone else's shoes.

 For Christopher, 7, the Golden Rule is practical: "Show respect to other people.
 Today, I will not fight."